drvolpe/CIRCUS/README.md

 # CIRCUS: an autonomous control system for antimatter, atomic and quantum physics experiments

-The CIRCUS (_Computer Interface for Reliably Controlling, in an Unsupervised manner, Scientific experiments_) is a autonomous control system, optimised for the use in complex, time-critical experiments such as atomic, nuclear and quantum physics.
-It leverages the power of TALOS (_Total Automation of LabVIEW Operations for Science_) to guarantee stability, reliability and repeatability thanks to its distributed architecture and a three-layers watchdog.
+The CIRCUS (_Computer Interface for Reliably Controlling, in an Unsupervised manner, Scientific experiments_) is an autonomous control system, optimised for use in complex, time-critical experiments such as atomic, nuclear and quantum physics.
+It leverages the power of TALOS (_Total Automation of LabVIEW Operations for Science_) to guarantee stability, reliability and repeatability thanks to its distributed architecture and a three-layer watchdog.
 It is completely experiment-agnostic, and it is released open-source so that experiments can freely use it to control their experimental apparatuses.

 For more information about TALOS, see its [GitHub page](https://github.com/drvolpe/TALOS) and its article[^1].